Catholics and gay marriage?

 There is a narative in the secular media that the Catholic Church is "anti sex".
 However, the Church places sex at the core of marriage.
 There is no such thing as a Catholic marriage unless the couple can have intercourse.
 The couple does not necessarily have to have the ability to conceive if one of them is infertile, but they have to have intercourse for a valid sacramental marriage.
 Without intercourse the two cannot be "one flesh", and that is what marriage is.

 This requirement of having intercourse is true for all people seeking to have a marriage recognized by the Church, regardless of gender or sexual identification.
-Two people of the same gender cannot have intercourse, although there may be unhealthy attempts to simulate it.
-Sexual activity between two men is not intercourse.
-Neither is the sexual activity between two women.
+Two people of the same gender cannot have intercourse, although there may be attempts to simulate it.
 Therefore, there can be no marriage in the Church.
 There are other reasons why people of the same gender cannot be married, but this makes it a non-starter.

 What about non-sacramental marriages?

-The Church as an institution and Catholics as individuals are entitled to free speech
+The Church as an institution and Catholics as individuals have a right to share their opinion

-The Church has always taught that Catholics are not obliged to stay silent when their government is enacting legislation that negatively affects society, and also interferes with the mission of the Church which is to bring the Truth to as many people as possible.
-Those rights have quickly erroded, and the gay marriage issue is the spearhead of that persecution.
-There are many secular groups which are trying to force the Church to change its position on human sexuality and gender.
+The Church has always taught that Catholics are not obliged to stay silent on legislation that they feel negatively affects society.
+Those rights have quickly erroded, and the gay marriage issue is the spearhead of a new persecution.
+There are many groups inside and outside the Church which are trying to force the Church to change its position on human sexuality and gender.
 It would follow that the Church should be able to propose its vision for a healthy society in return.
 In an open society, ideas should be able to compete.

 Masha Gessen, a journalist and author who campaigns for same sex marriage, made the following comments last May in Australia on a panel at the Sydney Writer’s Festival.
 She said: